 There is also the Tupelo Buffalo Park & Zoo, which is home to more than 260 animals and has the Monster Bison Bus that allows participants to mingle with a herd of buffalo.

-The next weekend features the annual Mother’s Day celebration known for 47 years as the Gumtree Festival.
-May 12-13 will transform Tupelo’s historic public square into a fine arts festival featuring more than 100 fine artists from across the country.
-There will also be children’s art activities, youth performers, food trucks, a songwriting competition, a 10K race and live music throughout the day.
+The next weekend features the annual Mother’s Day celebration known for 48 years as the Gumtree Festival.
+May 10-11 Tupelo’s historic public square will be transformed into a fine arts festival featuring more than 100 fine artists from across the country.
+There will also be children’s art activities, youth performers, food trucks, a songwriting competition, a 10K race and live music throughout the event.

 “Tupelo is a great weekend getaway destination for the family.
 We are affordable, and there are so many different things to see and do,” Jennie Bradford says.
 “There is so much more to Tupelo than what you see on the surface.”